 Never share an injection pen or syringe with another person, even if the needle has been changed.

 Insulin is a hormone that works by lowering levels of glucose (sugar) in the blood.
-Insulin glulisine is a fast-acting insulin that starts to work about 15 minutes after injection, peaks in about 1 hour, and keeps working for 2 to 4 hours.
+Insulin isophane is an intermediate-acting insulin that starts to work within 2 to 4 hours after injection, peaks in 4 to 12 hours, and keeps working for 12 to 18 hours.

-Insulin glulisine is used to improve blood sugar control in adults and children with diabetes mellitus.
-Insulin glulisine is used to treat type 1 or type 2 diabetes in adults, and type 1 diabetes children who are at least 4 years old.
+Insulin isophane is used to improve blood sugar control in adults and children with diabetes mellitus.

-Insulin glulisine may also be used for purposes not listed in this medication guide.
+Insulin isophane may also be used for purposes not listed in this medication guide.

-You should not use insulin glulisine if you are allergic to it, or if you are having an episode of hypoglycemia (low blood sugar).
+You should not use insulin isophane if you are allergic to it, or if you are having an episode of hypoglycemia (low blood sugar).

 Tell your doctor if you also take pioglitazone or rosiglitazone (sometimes contained in combinations with glimepiride or metformin).
 Taking certain oral diabetes medicines while you are using insulin may increase your risk of serious heart problems.